heroku/fuji/README.md

 Fuji is a ruby gem for rendering and styling Heroku's global header and nav.

-The only dependencies are Sass and Compass, so you can use it with Rails or Sinatra.
+Its only dependencies are Sass and Compass, so you can use it with Rails or Sinatra.

 Usage
 -----